For the first page of this review of Disney’s Port Orleans Riverside Resort, see this.

 - Its Magnolia Bend area has two room types, Royal Rooms and Standard Rooms, each sleeping four in two queen beds.

 This page reviews the Magnolia Bend Standard Rooms at Port Orleans Riverside.

-All the rooms in Port Orleans Riverside were refreshed and updated as part of a refurb that began in 2018 and is expected to be completed in 2020.
+All the rooms in Port Orleans Riverside are being refreshed and updated as part of a refurb that began in 2018 and is expected to be completed in 2020.

-For typical families, these Port Orleans Riverside Standard Rooms are the best choice.
+For typical families, these Port Orleans Riverside Magnolia Bend standard rooms are the best choice.